jeffknupp/sandman/README.rst

 -  customize a Models endpoint by setting the ``__endpoint__`` method
 -  essentially a HATEOAS-based service sitting in front of your database

-Sandman is under active development but should be usable in any envrionment due to one simple fact:
+``sandman`` is under active development but should be usable in any envrionment due to one simple fact:

-**Sandman never alters your database unless you add or change a record yourself.
+**``sandman`` never alters your database unless you add or change a record yourself.
 It adds no extra tables to your existing database and requires no changes to any of your existing tables.
-If you start sandman, use it to browse your database via cURL, then stop sandman, your database will be in exactly the same state as it was before you began.**
+If you start ``sandman``, use it to browse your database via cURL, then stop ``sandman``, your database will be in exactly the same state as it was before you began.**

 Installation
 ~~~~~~~~~~~~